 Just north of the square is The Curtis, the former home of the Curtis Publishing Company.
 The building, featuring apartments, shops, an event space, and P.J.
 Clarkes restaurant, also houses one of Philadelphia’s hidden gems just inside its 6th Street entrance: The Dream Garden.
 This mosaic installation was installed in 1916 and consists of hundreds of thousands of glass pieces representing a broad spectrum of over 260 color tones.

 Not far from Washington Square is historic Pennsylvania Hospital.
-Founded by Benjamin Franklin and Dr. Thomas Bond in 1761, Pennsylvania Hospital is the nation’s first hospital and is where you will also find the nation’s first surgical ampitheatre and medical library – both of which can be viewed during a tour of the historic Pine Building, one of the finest examples of Colonial and Federal period architecture.
+Founded by Benjamin Franklin and Dr. Thomas Bond in 1751, Pennsylvania Hospital is the nation’s first hospital and is where you will also find the nation’s first surgical amphitheater and medical library – both of which can be viewed during a tour of the historic Pine Building, one of the finest examples of Colonial and Federal period architecture.
 The grounds and gardens outside of the Pine Building (accessed via 7th Street) are also worth visiting, especially during the spring months when they’re filled with colorful flowers and magnolia blooms.

 For more history, explore the charming and historic streets found throughout Washington Square West, such as Quince Street.
 Lined with towering gingko trees that turn a vibrant shade of yellow in the fall, this narrow north-south pathway runs the length of Washington Square West and is one of the area’s top photo spots.

 Washington Square West also boasts a strong concentration of boutiques and storefronts, which are the perfect way to take advantage of Philadelphia’s tax-free shopping on clothes and shoes.
-Stroll 13th Street and shop from locally owned boutiques such as Open House – sellers of of quirky home goods and Philadelphia-themed gifts – and Verde – featuring a collection of jewelry, bags and artisan chocolate by Marcie Blaine.
+Stroll 13th Street and shop from locally owned boutiques such as Open House – sellers of quirky home goods and Philadelphia-themed gifts – and Verde – featuring a collection of jewelry, bags and artisan chocolate by Marcie Blaine.
 Nearby, shop for handmade, all-natural bath products such as bath bombs, soaps, and lotions at Duross & Langel.

 Sports fans should visit Shibe Vintage Sports, also found along 13th Street, which sells retro-inspired sports apparel, such as t-shirts depicting the iconic Veterans Stadium or calling back to the “Steagles” team of 1943, when the professional football teams of Philadelphia and Pittsburgh merged due to losing players to military service during World War II.
 Even more vintage sporting gear can be found at Mitchell & Ness along 12th Street.
 Here, look for throwback jerseys from local teams like the Phillies, Flyers, Eagles, and Sixers, as well as vintage apparel, hats, and accessories from other teams around the country.